 - 60 day check-in with your manager and the CEO

 - 90 day check-in with your manager and the CEO

 Didn’t build this so I can say it: pretty freakin’ cool.
 It includes the open-arms welcome activities like educational sessions and team drinks.
 It’s also got the logistics in there.
 I took out a few that we’re company-specific and not useful.

 Another important part of the process is to redefine team collaboration including the new member.
 A digital marketing manager is connected to so many different parts of the company.
 Their team.
 The social media team.
 Brand team.
 HR team.
 Finance.
 Budget.
 Legal.
 All.
 All those ties mean communication.
 Starting with an efficient process saves money in the long run.
+Using team-based activities to help the new member settle in is a good idea too.
+You can even use games that are great for team building if that’s the kind of atmosphere you have or want to create.
 For any content collaboration, you know what I’ll say, go for Planable.
 It’s the tool where content teams can create, review, approve, and publish their social media content.
 It’s also very WFH-friendly.
 Give it a free spin.

 3 thousand words later, we have arrived at the end.
 We’ve successfully gone through everything we need to find and work with the ideal digital marketing manager.